usnistgov/NIST-BGP-SRx/CONTRIBUTING.md

-Please contact bgpsrx-dev@nist.gov for information on how to contribute to the project.
+Please contact itrg-contact@list.nist.gov for information on how to contribute to the project.